c9s/goose/README.md

 - No config files
 - [Default goose binary](./cmd/goose/main.go) can migrate SQL files only
 - Backward compatible with the original goose migration tool.
+- The goose migration table can be specified to the custom table name.
+- Added Go module support
 - Go migrations:
     - We don't `go build` Go migrations functions on-the-fly from within the goose binary